 - Shopping!
 Play a game where they can look for one new item to try in a certain section (cereal, produce, meat).
 Shopping also allows for education….reading of ingredients, nutrition, price, etc. You can also play another game, look for the most similar item.
 If they like ham, have them pick out the closest item to that to try.

 - Have them be part of planning the menu.
 Have them scour a cookbook for something they would like to.
 Check out our intro to menu planning here.

 - TRY BARS- No, not drinking bars.
 Setup breakfast bars, taco bars, baked potato bars.
-Everyone chooses what they want on theirs and maybe the picky eater will try something new.
+Everyone chooses what they want and maybe the picky eater will try something new.

-- And even though it is difficult, don’t avoid dinners at someone’s home.
+- Don’t avoid dinners at someone’s home.
 It may give the picky eater some anxiety, but they will get through it.
 Either they will learn to overcome a fear, which is never a bad thing, or they will stand their ground…. but in a socially acceptable way.
-When a person is in the comforts of home, they won’t push themselves like they will elsewhere.
+When a person is in the comforts of home, they won’t push themselves as they will elsewhere.

 Finally, sneaking in certain foods may not help your cause.
 It can backfire in trust and may not bring the same empowering feeling of overcoming the fear on their own terms.